neo-brakus/ArchGuide/README.md

 **What makes this guide different?**

-- ✅ Every command is included
+- ✅ Every command I personally used is included
 - ✅ Clear explanations and reasoning
-- ✅ Alternative methods (e.g., different bootloaders or partition schemes)
-- ✅ No assumptions — just straight guidance
 - ✅ Focus on understanding, not just copying

 > ⚠️ This guide is not the *ultimate* or *only* way to install Arch, but it's a solid, beginner-oriented walkthrough based on a real install.